 Gaza militants, children among 24 dead as Israel hits Hamas

 Israel unleashed new airstrikes on Gaza early Tuesday, hitting the high-rise home of a Hamas field commander and two border tunnels dug by militants, as Hamas and other armed groups fired dozens of rockets toward Israel.
-It was an escalation sparked by weeks of tensions in contested Jerusalem.
+The escalation in the conflict was sparked by weeks of tensions in contested Jerusalem.

-Since sundown Monday when the cross-border fighting erupted, 24 Palestinians - including nine children - were killed in Gaza, most by airstrikes, Gaza health officials said.
+Since sundown Monday when the cross-border attacks began, 24 Palestinians — including nine children — were killed in Gaza, most by airstrikes, Gaza health officials said.
 The Israeli military said 15 of the dead were militants.
-During the same period, Gaza militants fired more than 200 rockets toward Israel, injuring six Israeli civilians.
+During the same period, Gaza militants fired more than 250 rockets toward Israel, injuring six Israeli civilians in a direct hit on an apartment building.

+In a further sign of rising tensions, the Israeli army said in a statement that the chief of staff has called in troop reinforcements in the country’s south.
+Israeli Defense Minister Benny Gantz has ordered the mobilization of 5,000 reserve troops to expand the current campaign “and deepen home front defense.”

-This was preceded by hours of clashes Monday between Palestinians and Israeli security forces, mainly in Jerusalem but also across the West Bank.
-More than 700 Palestinians were hurt, including nearly 500 who were treated at hospitals.
+The exchange of fire Monday night was preceded by hours of clashes between Palestinians and Israeli security forces, including dramatic confrontations at Jerusalem's Al-Aqsa Mosque compound, a sacred site to both Jews and Muslims.
+In fighting in the contested city and across the West Bank, more than 700 Palestinians were hurt, including nearly 500 who were treated at hospitals.

+In a sign of widening unrest, hundreds of residents of Arab communities across Israel staged overnight demonstrations — denouncing the recent actions of Israeli security forces against Palestinians — in one of the largest protests by Palestinian citizens in Israel in recent years.

-The current violence, like previous rounds, was fueled by conflicting claims over Jerusalem, home to major holy sites of Islam, Judaism and Christianity.
+The current violence — like previous rounds, including the last intifada, or uprising — was fueled by conflicting claims over Jerusalem.
 The rival national and religious narratives of Israelis and Palestinians are rooted in the city, making it the emotional core of their long conflict.

 In the past, cross-border fighting between Israel and Hamas, the group that rules Gaza, would typically end after a few days, often helped by behind-the-scenes mediation by Qatar, Egypt and others.
-It was not clear if that trajectory would be repeated this time.
+It was not clear if such a resolution would come this time.

 The escalation comes at a time of political limbo in Israel.

+Israeli media have reported that the new round of violence is slowing efforts by Netanyahu's rivals to form a ruling coalition among parties with a broad range of ideologies, but a shared goal of toppling Netanyahu.
+The support of an Arab-backed party with Islamist roots is key for the anti-Netanyahu bloc's efforts.
+The party's leader, Mansour Abbas, has essentially said he'll work with whatever political camp offers the most improvements in Arab communities, but the current tensions might deter him from joining a coalition, at least for now.

-The tensions in Jerusalem coincided with the start of the Muslim fasting month of Ramadan in mid-April.
-Critics say heavy-handed police measures helped stoke nightly unrest, including a decision to temporarily seal off a popular night-time gathering spot where Palestinian residents would meet after evening prayers.
-Another flashpoint was the Jerusalem neighborhood of Sheikh Jarrah where dozens of Palestinians are under treat of eviction by Jewish settlers.
+The current round of violence in Jerusalem coincided with the start of the Muslim fasting month of Ramadan in mid-April.
+Critics say heavy-handed police measures helped stoke nightly unrest, including a decision to temporarily seal off a popular gathering spot where Palestinian residents would meet after evening prayers.
+Another flashpoint was the Jerusalem neighborhood of Sheikh Jarrah, where dozens of Palestinians are under treat of eviction by Jewish settlers.

-Over the weekend, confrontations erupted at the Al-Aqsa Mosque compound in east Jerusalem, which was captured and annexed by Israel in the 1967 Mideast war.
-The compound, located in Jerusalem's Old City, is the third holiest site of Islam and the holiest site of Judaism.
+Over the weekend, confrontations erupted at the Al-Aqsa Mosque compound, which is the third holiest site of Islam and the holiest site in Judaism.

 For four successive days, Israel police fired tear gas, stun grenades and rubber bullets at Palestinians in the compound who hurled stones and chairs.
 Hundreds of Palestinians were hurt, requiring treatment at hospitals.
 Two dozen officers were also injured.
 At times, police fired stun grenades into the carpeted mosque.